 Among other things, III is: advocating the creation of an International Anti-Corruption Court ("IACC"); advocating for other means to strengthen the enforcement of criminal laws against kleptocrats; promoting understanding of the close connection between grand corruption and violations of human rights; and forging a network of young people dedicated to combatting corruption in their own countries and around the world.

 While continuing to advocate for the IACC, III has increasingly focused on related measures.
-In 2016, among many other activities, III worked with the White House and Department of State concerning the International Anti-Corruption Summit in London.
+Among many other activities, III worked with the White House and Department of State concerning the 2016 International Anti-Corruption Summit in London.
 It also collaborated with Transparency International to organize events relating to the Summit in Washington, D.C. and London.